What to Know About Credit Card Cash Advances

 Many Americans were already living paycheck to paycheck before the COVID-19 pandemic.
 But as of spring 2020, it’s safe to say even more U.S. consumers have found themselves in a precarious financial position.

 According to PYMNTS.com, nearly six out of 10 Americans say they’re living paycheck to paycheck.
 This means any interruption in work — like an unpaid furlough or layoff — can leave them unable to keep up with monthly expenses.
 Anyone who’s been in this situation knows how stressful it can be.
 It’s also very difficult to save when most or all of your income is going toward living expenses and debts, leaving you with a thin cushion if/when a financial emergency pops up.

 A credit card cash advance may sound tempting when money is tight — whether you need it to cover a one-time emergency, or you’ve just fallen behind on routine bills.
-But before you go this route, do your research so you can make an informed choice.

 Here’s what to know about credit card cash advances.

 You Can Often Use a Credit Card at the ATM